mariadb-corporation/MaxScale/Documentation/About/Limitations.md

 In versions 2.2.12 and earlier, the section names in the configuration files were limited to 49 characters.
 This limitation was increased to 1023 characters in MaxScale 2.2.13.

+### Multiple MaxScales on same server

+Starting with MaxScale 2.4.0, on systems with Linux kernels 3.9 or newer due to the addition of SO_REUSEPORT support, it is possible for multiple MaxScale instances to listen on the same network port if the directories used by both instances are completely separate and there are no conflicts which can cause unexpected splitting of connections.
+This will only happen if users explicitly tell MaxScale to ignore the default directories and will not happen in normal use.

 ## Security limitiations